 - Existing owners are selling them to get out of debt or once they realize that it isn’t the deal they thought it was when they bought in.

-You are better off staying at a local hotel then buying into a timeshare.
-Using my parents timeshare as an example; they paid $10,000 for the initial purchase and if you add the $750 per year maintenance fee paid over a ten-year timeframe to the price, there is a total investment of $17,500 in the timeshare.
+In my opinion, you’re better off staying at a local hotel than buying into a timeshare.
+Take my parents’ timeshare as an example.
+They paid $10,000 for the initial purchase, and if you add the $750-per-year maintenance fee paid over a 10-year timeframe, there is a total investment of $17,500 in that timeshare.

-If you were to rent a decent quality hotel room at about $150 per night, the total price paid for the timeshare would buy you about 116 nights of hotel stays.
-Not only that, but you would be able to add variety to your vacation by staying at different resorts.
+Over the last 10 years, their timeshare provided a stay of one week each year — seven days and six nights — for a total of 60 nights, which averages out to $291 per night to vacation in the same unit each year.
+If you were to rent a decent quality hotel room at about $175 per night, the total price paid for the timeshare would buy you 100 nights of hotel stays.
+Not only does it cost less per night to stay in a hotel, you would also be able to add variety to your vacation by staying at hotels located in different destinations.

-You would also be able to take advantage of buyer rewards programs and other discount pricing being offered by the hotels.
-Chances are you’d get a whole lot more than 116 nights of hotel stays.
+And you would also be able to take advantage of frequent user rewards programs and other discount pricing being offered by the hotels.
+Chances are you’d get a whole lot more than 100 nights of hotel stays.

-Best of all, you’d have sunk no capital in the timeshare, and the money to pay for the timeshare could be invested to earn still more money.
+Best of all, you’d have sunk no capital in the timeshare, and the money to pay for the timeshare could be invested to earn a return on your investment.
+At a conservative 5% return compounded annually (starting with $10,000 and adding $750 per year), you’d be sitting on more than $26,000 right now.
 That’s a much better deal from where I sit.